 Thai Chicken Larb Salad is a fun dish to serve to a group.
 We made this Thai Chicken Larb salad for a group of new friends and served it as our starter.
 It’s a great interaction starter as everyone helps themselves which creates a fun atmosphere rather than serving a plated starter.
 All the prep can be done the day before including the cooking of the chicken.
 On the day of serving simply mix everything together and serve with betel leaves or lettuce cups.
-Try it as a starter with our Thai vegetable red curry and perhaps finish with our coconut and kaffir panna cotta or our pineapple, mint and chilli sorbet for a delicious Thai meal.
+Try it as a starter with our Authentic Thai beef Salad and perhaps finish with our coconut and kaffir panna cotta or our pineapple, mint and chilli sorbet for a delicious Thai meal.

 All the chopping can be done the day before including the dressing apart from adding the lime juice.
 Lime juice adds a real zing to the dressing but if added too far in advance the flavour tends to ‘flatten’, so add the juice just prior to dressing the Chicken Larb.

 For this Thai Chicken Larb Salad use chicken thighs as the meat remains moist when cooked.
 The chicken needs to be thinly sliced and chopped into very small pieces.
 You can, of course, use chicken mince but we like the slightly bigger pieces of chicken in this salad.
 You can swap out the chicken for pork fillet if you like.

 TOASTING THE RICE

 Toasting the rice then grinding adds a real ‘nuttiness’ that is essential to the salad.
 Simply add rice to a dry frypan over medium heat and keep moving the rice till it is a deep golden brown.
 Then pound or grind the rice until it’s like white sugar size.
 Don’t skip this step as the rice soaks up the dressing making it ‘drip free’ when eating.
 The ground rice gives the salad a crunchy bite and a lovely roasted fragrance.